Skip to main content

 • and integrated enterprise behavior.

-Most current DataOS reference implementations still implicitly assume:
+Most public DataOS reference implementations still implicitly assume:

 • a relatively unified logical control plane,